 Credit spreads stand out because they strike a balance between risk and reward.
 Here are some reasons why they’re a favorite among traders:

-3. Lower Capital Requirements: Compared to strategies like naked options, credit spreads require less margin and can me traded in cash accounts, making them accessible to traders with smaller accounts.
+- Lower Capital Requirements: Compared to strategies like naked options, credit spreads require less margin and can be traded in cash accounts, making them accessible to traders with smaller accounts.

 Credit spreads also align well with the US trading landscape, where many retail traders look for defined-risk strategies to grow their portfolios steadily.
 The combination of risk control and income potential makes them an excellent entry point into options trading.